New Patients (661) 449-9652

 Eccovision Acoustic Imaging

 Our practice uses the Eccovision Acoustic Pharyngometer and Rhinometer system made by Sleep Group Solutions.
-The machine allows us to test our patients for breathing and airway blockages through the use of sound waves.
+The machine uses sound waves to test our patients for breathing and airway blockages.

-The machine sends sound waves into the airway and measures how quickly they bounce back to determine the size of the airway.
-The Pharyngometer measures the oral airway while the Rhinometer measures the nasal passage.
+The machine sends sound waves into the airway and measures how quickly they bounce back to determine its size.
+The Pharyngometer measures the oral airway, while the Rhinometer measures the nasal passage.

 Ares Apnea Risk Evaluation System